just1689/kubernetes-warm-images/README.md

 ### Changing the namespaces

-Modify the `values.yaml` file for multiple namespaces by separating them with spaces in the field `list.spaces`
+Modify the `values.yaml` file for multiple namespaces by separating them with spaces in the field called `list`

 ```yaml
 list: "ns1 default ns2"
 ```

-or use all namespaces using `*`:
+or watch all namespaces using `*`:

 ```yaml
 list: "*"